-According to de Leeuw's restriction theorem \cite{dL}, the $L_p$ boundedness of $T_m$ follows whenever there exists a lifting multiplier defining an $L_p$-bounded map in the ambient space $\R^n$.
-In particular, if $1 < p < \infty$ it suffices to check the H\"ormander-Mihlin smoothness condition \cite{Ho,Mi} In the context of Lie groups we may find similar formulations, where the role of $\R^n$ is replaced by the corresponding Lie algebra.
-A fundamental goal for us is to give sufficient differentiability conditions for the $L_p$ boundedness of multipliers on the compact dual of discrete groups.
-Unlike for $\Z^n$, there is no standard differential structure to construct/evaluate lifting multipliers for an arbitrary discrete $\G$.
+According to de Leeuw's restriction theorem \cite{dL}, the $L_p$ boundedness of $T_m$ follows whenever there exists a well-behaved lifting multiplier $\widetilde{m}$ defining an $L_p$-bounded map in the ambient space $\R^n$.
+In particular, if $1 < p < \infty$ it suffices to check the H\"ormander-Mihlin smoothness condition \cite{Ho,Mi} In the context of Lie groups, the role of $\R^n$ is replaced by the Lie algebra to find similar formulations.
+Recall the remarkable work by M\"uller, Ricci, Stein and their coauthors on nilpotent groups, see \cite{M1,MRS,RR,RS2} and the references therein.
+A fundamental goal in this paper is to give sufficient differentiability conditions for the $L_p$ boundedness of multipliers on the compact dual of discrete groups.
+Unlike for $\Z^n$, there is no standard differential structure to construct smooth lifting multipliers for an arbitrary discrete $\G$.
 The main novelty in our approach is to identify the right endpoint spaces ---intrinsic BMO's over certain semigroups--- using a broader interpretation of tangent spaces in terms of length functions and cocycles.